-The AURN is currently the largest automatic monitoring network in the UK and forms the bulk of the UK's statutory compliance monitoring evidence base.
+The AURN is currently the largest automatic monitoring network in the UK and forms a key part of the UK's statutory compliance monitoring evidence base.
 Data from the AURN are available on Defra's online UK Air Information Resource, UK-AIR at http://uk-air.defra.gov.uk/.